 Taking into account:

 1. The fact that miners will earn less and less as more bitcoins are in the network,

 2. That the value of BTC will only go down as the number of users increase, and

 - That the laws can change anytime against exchange of bitcoins into real currency,

-I would say keep off it unless you want to experiment and make some money while it is still in its heydays.
+I would say be careful if you want to experiment and make some money while it is still in its heydays.
 Whatever you do, trade in bitcoins or use them to buy items, stay safe!
-If you fall into the category of day traders, yes – go ahead and play!
+If you fall into the category of day traders, yes – you go ahead and play!
 But if you are looking for long-term investments, you may want to wait and watch for a while.

 I’ve eliminated several Bitcoin-related terms from the article to replace them with easily comprehensible words.
 For full details of how it works and possible dangers plus benefits, visit bitcoin.org.